Women's History Month 2019

 Join us for a screening of “Warrior Women” and an opportunity to meet the director, Elizabeth Castle, and stars of the documentary Madonna Thunder Hawk and Marcy Gilbert.

-Radical Healing Series: Christine Santos
+Radical Healing Series: Christine Santos (DICE)

 Alonso Family Room

-Join the Student Life Multicultural Center for the third installment of our Radical Healing Series.
+Join the Student Life Multicultural Center for the second installment of our Radical Healing Series.
 For this event APIDA and Women Student Initiatives collaborate to bring Christine Santos, local activist and healer, for an interactive workshop where she will tell her own journey of healing as an activist and learning to cope with the burdens that come with that.